Skip to main content

 Is Ha's Snack Bar good for a special occasion?

 Yes, with the right expectations.
 It ranked #5 on the NYT's best restaurants in New York City list for 2025, which gives it clear credential weight for a food-focused celebration.
-The format — ambitious small plates, rotating menu, natural wine — suits diners who want a memorable meal without a four-figure bill.
+The format; ambitious small plates, rotating menu, natural wine; suits diners who want a memorable meal without a four-figure bill.
 It is not the right choice if the occasion calls for a grand dining room or tableside ceremony.

 How far ahead should I book Ha's Snack Bar?

 Booking is rated Easy by New York standards, but Ha's Snack Bar earned serious critical attention immediately after opening in January 2025, including the NYT #5 ranking.
-Book at least a week or two out to be safe, and check more frequently as the chefs' planned larger location opens, which could shift demand at the original room.
+Book at least a week or two out to be safe, check more frequently as the chefs' planned larger location opens, which could shift demand at the original room.

 Is Ha's Snack Bar good for solo dining?

 A small bistro format with small plates and a wine bar component is generally well-suited to solo dining.
 The counter or tight seating at a pocket-size restaurant tends to feel more comfortable alone than a large dining room would.
-The rotating menu and natural wine list give a solo diner plenty to engage with.
+The rotating menu and natural wine list give a solo diner plenty to engage.